samridhgupta/cowin-vaccinate-me-bot/README.md

 ## Before you start
-1. If you face any issues please refer to the [troubleshooting section](#troubleshooting-common-problems) at the end of this doc
+- This is a proof of concept project.
+I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.
+Seriously, if you get into legal trouble for using this, I am not liable.**

+- Do NOT use unless all beneficiaries selected are supposed to get the same vaccine and dose.

+- No option to register new user or add beneficiaries.
+This can be used only after beneficiary has been added through the official app/site

+- **Be careful if you choose to use the auto-book feature.** It will blindly select first available center, date - both sorted ascending - and a RANDOM slot.
+I would recommend __against__ using this.
+Only added for the convenience of people in short supply areas.

+- If you accidentally book a slot, don't worry.
+You can always login to the official portal and cancel that.
+There will be an X symbol on the right-top corner **_for each beneficiary._**

-2. The captcha is a bit buggy and you may be required to make 5-6 tries before you are able to book
+- The *captcha* is a bit buggy and you may be required to make 5-6 tries before you are able to book. (requires anti-captcha key)

+- API Details (read the first paragraph at least): https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2

+- Please feel free to spread the word, if you dont mind.
+Link: https://www.linkedin.com/feed/update/urn:li:activity:6794138228464193536/

+- And finally,  If you face any issues please refer to the [troubleshooting section](#troubleshooting-common-problems) at the end of this doc, Still I know code quality isn't great.
+Suggestions are welcome.

-3. If you are still facing errors and want to run this script on windows using exe, please see the section below [How to run on windows](#how-to-run-on-windows)
+1. If you are still facing errors and want to run this script on windows using exe, please see the section below [How to run on windows](#how-to-run-on-windows)
+2.
-4. Instructions for iOS have also been added.
+3. Instructions for iOS have also been added.
 See the [Setup Guide for iOS](#setup-guide-for-ios) for details.
 Please note that its not possible to automate the OTP auto read on iOS completely, however its possible to make it a 1 tap process, which is far better than seeing and entering the OTP manually.

 ## What this repository does